Last Updated on

 - Ozone depleters.

-- All toxic flame retardants.
+- Some flame retardants.
 CertiPUR-US® requires foam to be free from PBDEs, TDCPP and TCEP (”Tris”).
-However, Nook is transparent about the fact they don’t use any chemical flame retardants.
+Again, Nook is transparent about the fact they don’t use any chemical flame retardants.

 - Mercury, lead, and other heavy metals.